hun-nemethpeter/cpp-reflector-mini/Proposal.md

 {
   obj = llvm::StringSwitch<$driver.enumName>(data)
     // controlling directive meta::for, with the syntax of range base for
-    // enumValueName will be a local variable of a CODT
+    // enumValueName will be a local variable of a TDS
     // directive scope here is the method call [[meta::for="(enumValueName:driver.enumValueNames)"]]
     .Case($enumValueName.asStr(), $enumValueName)